 .
 He also appeared in Jurassic Park

 as "Dennis Nedry" and in one of the most notorious scenes in American cinema as one of the detectives interrogating Sharon Stone

 “ Jurassic pork. ” - schweinehunder

 Kevin James was born Kevin George Knipfing on April 26, 1965, in Mineola, New York, to Janet, an office worker, and Joseph Valentine Knipfing, Jr., an insurance agency owner.
 He has German ancestry.
-James attended Cortland University where he played fullback on the football team while majoring in sports management...
+James attended SUNY Cortland where he played fullback on the football team while majoring in sports management...

 “ Usually angry or frustrated about something which serves as comic gold. ” - schweinehunder

 Arthur Steven Lange grew up a child of a middle class family in Union, New Jersey.
 At Union High School, Lange excelled in baseball, becoming an All County third baseman.
 Working long afternoons with his loving contractor father, Artie developed a comical view of social classes, and his place in life as a barrel-chested Italian boy...